Moving House in Australia: A Complete Timeline and Checklist product guide

 | NT | As soon as practicable | MVR online or in-person |

-- myGov-linked services: A single update via myGov cascades to Medicare, Centrelink, and the ATO simultaneously
+- myGov-linked services: A single update via myGov cascades to Medicare, Centrelink, and the ATO simultaneously — one of the easiest wins on this list

 - Children's schools and childcare: Provide new emergency contact details and address